This is based on opinion. Please don't list it on a work's trope example list.

 A horrific and heartrending one is found in Shin Megami Tensei: Strange Journey.
 In the depths of Jack's Squad HQ, you will find a bunch of demons who have been experimented upon, and even as they curse humans and will them to die for their incredibly abominable acts, the Protagonist realizes he has but a single thing to give, to allow them peace - disconnect the machinery keeping them alive.

-And in either the Law or Chaos path, if you've been talking to your fellow crewmen, you have gotten to learn about them and know their personalities, from the Southern Fried Genius Irving, to Gadgeteer Genius Chen, to shy nurse Maebe... and then you get to see the horrific results of Zelenin's Song or Jimenez' demons obliterating that spark of humanity and leaving either something unspeakably hollow beneath eternally unblinking eyes or a mass of burgeoning chaos and unrestrained emotion.
+And in either the Law or Chaos path, if you've been talking to your fellow crewmen, you have gotten to learn about them and know their personalities, from the Southern-Fried Genius Irving, to Gadgeteer Genius Chen, to shy nurse Maebe... and then you get to see the horrific results of Zelenin's Song or Jimenez' demons obliterating that spark of humanity and leaving either something unspeakably hollow beneath eternally unblinking eyes or a mass of burgeoning chaos and unrestrained emotion.
 Either way, it's a kick in the nuts to see them reduced to that state from the lively people they used to be.
-The worst is the guy who has become your friend across the game, issuing missions from the crew, and then he suddenly realizes everybody's missions are complete, so all of their hopes have come to pass, and thus he has no more need to be friendly, and begins groveling and calling you "master"...
+The worst is the guy who has become your friend across the game, issuing missions from the crew, and then he suddenly realizes everybody's missions are complete, so all of their hopes have come to pass, and thus he has no more need to be friendly, and either begins groveling and calling you "master" or get as excited for a world of chaos as everyone else is...

 As an alignment-affecting choice earlier, you an either choose to side with the demons seeking revenge upon Jack's Squad or to ask Zelenin to use her song to blast those demons, the demons you earlier saved from experimentation and thus are more victims than anything else, allowing a throng of mindless holy zombies to survive.